 The conundrum for those with or seeking a mortgage is if rates are unlikely to rise or fall, do you fix or float, or take out a combination both with part of your mortgage fixed and part variable?

-There is no set answer to that question, because if security is most important to you it maybe the or-riding consideration to fix.
+There is no set answer to this question, because if security is most important to you it maybe the over-riding consideration to fix.
 For others, the slightly lower rate lenders normally provide with floating rates may be the primary consideration.